 FMD Vaccine Bank

-The ability to rapidly vaccinate livestock against Foot and Mouth Disease (FMD) is central to the U.S. control strategy should an outbreak occur.
-USDA’s Animal and Plant Health Inspection Service currently manages a vaccine bank at Plum Island, N.Y., where vaccine antigen concentrate for a limited number of FMD strains is stored.
-If an outbreak occurred, the antigen would have to be shipped overseas to be turned into finished vaccine and shipped back to the United States.
-The turn-around time from the onset of an outbreak until finished vaccine is delivered to the field would be weeks for a small event and months for the number of doses needed to control a large outbreak.
+Foot and Mouth Disease (FMD) is a national security risk because of increased global trade and travel.
+An outbreak of the foreign animal disease would cripple the entire agricultural sector and have long-lasting ramifications for the economic viability of U.S. crop and livestock production.
+Today, the U.S. does not have quick access to enough FMD vaccine to handle more than a very small, localized outbreak.
+The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service (APHIS) manages a vaccine bank at Plum Island, N.Y., where vaccine antigen concentrate for a limited number of FMD strains is stored.
+If an outbreak occurred, the antigen would need to be shipped to England or France to be turned into finished vaccine, then shipped back to the United States.
+Turnaround time to produce enough vaccine would be weeks for a small outbreak and months for a large one.

 An FMD vaccine bank is needed to quickly contain and eradicate an outbreak.
 Congress should authorize annual funding for the life of the Farm Bill of $150 million for the vaccine bank, $30 million for the National Animal Health Laboratory Network and $70 million in block grants for state animal health agencies to prepare for a foreign animal disease emergency.

 - An FMD outbreak would immediately close all export markets to U.S. meat; the U.S. pork industry supports more than 25% of production

 - According to Iowa State University economists, the impact of an FMD outbreak over 10 years would be: